nicole5891/Robotics-Software-Engineer/README.md

 # Robotics-Software-Engineer

 <b>Project 1 - Build My World</b></br>
-	Built a world in Gazebo and learn to make plugins to use your script to print to terminal "Welcome to Daniel's World!".</br>
+Built a world in Gazebo and learn to make plugins to use your script.</br>

 <b>Project 2 - Go Chase it</b></br>
-In this project the robot chases the white ball when it is in view.
+Using ROS - in this project the robot chases the white ball when it is in view.
+Sensor data (lidar, camera) is visualized with rviz.

 <b>Project 3 - Where Am I</b></br>
 In this project it focuses on Adaptive Monte Carlo Localization (AMCL) for localizing the robot in the pgm map.
 Using particle cloud you can see where the robot is inside the map.